 Section 5.
 Voting: An affirmative vote of a simple majority of those directors entitled to vote and be present at a meeting of the Board shall be sufficient for the passage of any resolution.

 Section 1.
-Appointment and Qualifications: The Board of Directors shall appoint officers of the Society (each an “Officer and collectively, the “Officers”) consisting of a Chair (the Chair), a Vice Chair (the “Vice Chair”) a Secretary (the “Secretary”), and a Treasurer (“the Treasurer”), together with such other officers, if any, as the Board of Directors may determine.
-All officers shall be members of the Society, and the Chair and Vice Chair must also be directors.
-In the event that the Secretary or Treasurer is not also a director, such Officers shall be invited to attend at all meetings of the Board of Directors, in a non-voting capacity, where such attendance is considered by the Chair to be appropriate.
+Appointment and Qualifications: The Board of Directors shall appoint officers of the Society (each an “Officer” and collectively, the “Officers”) consisting of a Chair (the “Chair”), a Vice Chair (the “Vice Chair”) a Secretary (the “Secretary”), and a Treasurer (“the Treasurer”), together with such other officers, if any, as the Board of Directors may determine.
+All officers shall be members of the Society.
+These four officers also make up the Executive Board.

 Section 2.
-Term of Office: The term of a Directors office will be as described in Article V, Sec.
-1B.
-Each officer shall hold office until such time as such Officer resigns, is removed by the Board of Directors, or a new Officer is appointed by the Board of Directors.
+Term of Office: Each officer shall hold office until such time as such Officer resigns from their position, retires, or is removed by the Board of Directors.
 All Officers serve at the pleasure of the Board of Directors.
 The Board of Directors shall cause the Website to be updated to reflect any change in the Officers within 30 days following such change.